Housing help if your home is flooded

 You may have to move out of your home while repairs are done.

-If you do have to leave, get your landlord's agreement in writing to confirm that:
+Get your landlord's agreement in writing to say you:

-you'll be able to move back when repairs are finished
+can move back in when repairs are done

-Ask for an estimate of how long repairs will take.
+Ask your landlord how long the repairs could take.

 Paying rent on your home and temporary housing

-If they don't have landlord insurance, you could ask them to:
+If your landlord does not have this insurance, you could ask them to:

-contribute to your housing costs if you have to stay somewhere else, for example a hotel
+pay some money to help with costs if you have to stay somewhere else, for example a hotel

 Council or housing association tenants

-If you rent from the council or a housing association, they should provide temporary accommodation if you have to move out.
+If you rent from the council or a housing association, they should give you temporary accommodation if you have to move out.

 Homeowner's insurance help